 The spot that was once home to the legendary Stardust Resort has a new owner and new resort.
 The Stardust resort and its history were imploded in 2006.
 For almost the next 10 years, it sat vacant, except for some remnants of the failed Echelon project built after the Stardust implosion.
 Then news came in 2013, that the site had new owners.
-The Gentine Group from Malaysia and they actually had the experience and the funds to do what they wanted to do.
+The Gentine Group from Malaysia purchased the site, skeleton structures and all.
+The best part was that they actually had the experience and the funds to do what they wanted to do with the property.

-Their plans now were to build an Asian themed Resort on the site.
+Their original plans were to build an Asian-themed Resort on the site.
 Complete with a live panda bear exhibit and an exotic flower garden.
-They told us that it would be opened by the year 2016.
+They told us that it would be opened by the end of the year 2016.

 Yea, as we know, the world economy had other ideas.
 Come to find out, the Genting Group also had other plans for their Resorts World Las Vegas project.
 Not that anyone was in a hurry to complete the project.
 So for the next five years, there was work on the site, then there wasn’t, it changed weekly.
 Then this changed and then that changed.